Nursing

 NURS1235Clinical Practice: Nursing and Wellness3 ch (3 PRAC)

-Includes core concepts (health, client, environment, nursing), nursing standards, professional issues (ethics, legal, collaboration) and primary health care with particular emphasis on health promotion and disease prevention.
-This course is intended for LPN Bridge students only.
+Introduction to core nursing concepts including nursing standards, professional issues (ethical and legal) primary health care, health promotion and disease prevention using elements of academic writing and information literacyNOTE: This course is intended for LPN Bridge students only.

 NURS2132Pharmacology3 ch (3C)